-- 1. When we have received relevant representations about an application for a pub, night-club or bar (as defined in policy LP1) in this part of the town centre, our starting point will be to refuse the application. - 2.
-Where relevant representations about an application for a restaurant, café-bar, other entertainment venue, café or premises providing other non-alcohol licensable

-- activities (as defined in policy LP1) are received, our starting point will be to grant the application subject to conditions to address those representations. - 3.
-Where exceptions can be shown and we have received relevant representations, variations to extend the hours of alcohol-led premises will not generally be allowed until the premises have been operating for at least 12 months without having an adverse impact on the licensing objectives. - 4.
-Where relevant representations have been received, we will consider granting applications which limit the hours of operation to those set out in policy LP2 unless the exceptions to LP3 can be shown. - 5.
-Where relevant representations have been received and exceptions can be shown for applications for public houses and night-clubs, we will consider whether to require waiter/table service for alcohol sales between 9 pm and the final time for the sale of alcohol. - 6.
-Where relevant representations have been received against the sale of alcohol after 10 pm and exceptions can be shown, we will consider whether premises shall be required to demonstrate they have an effective dispersal management plan in place; to install a closed-circuit television system that meets the reasonable requirements of Hertfordshire Constabulary; installing an electronic identification entry system; and to have use of a Pubwatch radio. - 7.
-Where relevant representations have been received in relation to applications for late-night refreshment premises that provides a delivery service, we shall consider imposing a condition that those deliveries are only made to a fixed physical address.
+- 1. This policy (Policy LP3) is effective until 6 April 2021, and is subject to review before this date. - 2.
+When we have received relevant representations about an application for a pub, night-club or bar (as defined in policy LP1) in this part of the town centre, our starting point will be to refuse the application. - 3.
+Where relevant representations about an application for a restaurant, café-bar, other entertainment venue, café or premises providing other non-alcohol licensable activities (as defined in policy LP1) are received, our starting point will be to grant the application subject to conditions to address those representations. - 4.
+Where exceptions can be shown and we have received relevant representations, variations to extend the hours of alcohol-led premises will not generally be allowed until the premises have been operating for at least 12 months without having an adverse impact on the licensing objectives. - 5.
+Where relevant representations have been received, we will consider granting applications which limit the hours of operation to those set out in policy LP2 unless the exceptions to LP3 can be shown. - 6.
+Where relevant representations have been received and exceptions can be shown for applications for public houses and night-clubs, we will consider whether to require waiter/table service for alcohol sales between 9 pm and the final time for the sale of alcohol. - 7.
+Where relevant representations have been received against the sale of alcohol after 10 pm and exceptions can be shown, we will consider whether premises shall be required to demonstrate they have an effective dispersal management plan in place; to install a closed-circuit television system that meets the reasonable requirements of Hertfordshire Constabulary; to install an electronic identification entry system; and to have use of a Pubwatch radio. - Where relevant representations have been received in relation to applications for late-night refreshment premises that provide a delivery service, we shall consider imposing a condition that those deliveries are only made to a fixed physical address.